If you want to hire developers and avoid competition with giants like Google and Facebook, outsourcing development abroad is a no-brainer.

 You don’t want to babysit your team and monitor their every step.
 Working with a team that takes project ownership is always more beneficial.
 It means they will find solutions to problems on their own and resolve issues faster without engaging you in the process.

 Ask situational questions to find out how your team usually resolves conflicts.
 Remember that conflicts occur much more frequently when you don’t see your team every day.
 You have to work with people who can easily find a way out of difficult situations.

-Find out if they set milestones when working on projects, how they define and track project success.
+Find out if they set milestones when working on projects, and how they define and track project success.
 Make your expectations clear in terms of day-to-day work and the result you want to achieve.
 Be as detailed as possible.
-Observe if the team stays open for your suggestions.
+Observe if the team stays open to your suggestions.

 Remote work tool stack

 Ask questions about tools they are using and what goals they help them achieve.
 Find out if you are using the same tools and define the tools you will be using regularly when working together.